The PTARMIGAN LAND GROUP

 Industry:

-The majority of our large sites include employment space, retail and community spaces.
-We work closely with local authorities and local businesses to find the right owners and operators for these sites, matching demand and supply wherever possible.
+The majority of our large sites include employment space, retail, and community spaces.
+We work closely with local authorities and local businesses to find the right owner/operators for these sites, matching demand and supply wherever possible.

 Infrastructure:

-Infrastructure is central to delivery of all of our schemes both onsite, and particularly in the case of our larger schemes, typically include substantial improvements to local infrastructure both on and off site.
+Infrastructure is central to delivery of all our schemes both onsite, and offsite, and particularly in the case of our larger schemes, typically include substantial improvements to local infrastructure further afield, by direct delivery, or via S106 contributions.
+Our aim is to achieve a net-gain in infrastructure provision to not only mitigate the impact of our developments, but also provide resilient, adaptable infrastructure to meet society’s changing needs of the future.

 Goal 10 – Reduced Inequalities; Targets 10.2, 10.4